bread-b4nk/Predicting-Kickstarter-Project-Success/README.md

    - preprocessing required before any training e.g. one hot encoding
    - datetime python library, finding the time between two dates
    - using Jupyter Notebook

 ## Details

 This project was started on the 6th of July, 2018.
 I started learning about Data Science and how to apply it using python on this [udemy course](https://www.udemy.com/python-for-data-science-and-machine-learning-bootcamp/learn/v4/overview).
 With no previous knowledge on Data Science, I expect this project to have a lot of room for improvement.

 ## Introduction

 With nearly 15 million users funding over $3.7 billion for others, Kickstarter, a Benefit Corporation since 2015, has proven to be a well known and loved by the internet community.
 It has fulfilled the dreams of many, successfully funding over 146,000 different projects.
 Kickstarter themselves have already done a bit of research into the projects on their website, looking at the amount of money made for both successful and unsuccessful projects; their results show, however, that only 36% of projects yield success.
+I tried to write about this project in a paper-like format, not to publish, but to experience the pain of writing a paper.
+Check it out [here] (https://docs.google.com/document/d/1SD5ife8D5nP7cLEQLVfWPfhV07v7yKF8x_RC75hX7UE/edit?usp=sharing), as mentioned in the note above, please feel free to point out errors that made you cringe and criticise my work!

 ## Objective